(aka: What It Takes To Get The Most Out of Any Coaching)

 And it’s kinda strange that I had to be “forced” to experience this small wonder of Italian ice-cream magic …

-You see, three days ago we arrive at our hotel in the Dolomites for 3 days of solid mountainbiking.
+You see, we’d just arrived at our hotel in the Dolomites for 3 days of solid mountainbiking.

 Mhmm, a little self-serving, but hey, he needs to make a living too.